austta/austta.org.au/ttalk.md

 Copies of Table Talk are not placed on this site until they are two months old.
 Current hard copy issues of Table Talk, with up-to-the-minute news, are available sooner to [members](membship.html#membership).

+ePub files allow you to change the text size and have the text "reflow" to reflect the new size for easy reading.
+The files can be downloaded and read offline.
+Software for displaying and managing ePub files includes iBooks on an iOS device, Google Play Books on Android and [Calibre](http://calibre-ebook.com) for Desktops.
+[FBReader](https://fbreader.org) is another program that supports a wide variety of devices including Blackberry and Windows Phone.

 * April 2016 [as a web page, single column, suitable for most uses](ttalk201604.html), as an [ePub for book readers and tablets](ttalk201604.epub), exactly as printed [744K PDF](ATA%20Table%20Talk%20201604%20April.pdf)
 * March 2016 [as a web page, single column, suitable for most uses](ttalk201603.html),